+- delivery of a robust whole school approach to safeguarding.
+Their training should be regularly updated. - 10.6.
 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate safeguarding training commensurate with their roles before starting work.
-They will be given the opportunity to take part in whole-school training if it takes place during their period of work for the school.

-The Designated Safeguarding Lead (DSL) will provide briefings to the school on any changes to safeguarding legislation and procedures and relevant learning from Child Safeguarding Practice Reviews (CSPR's) in line with Working Together 2018.
-These will occur annually, or more frequently when necessary, and will include safeguarding and child protection updates such as online safety (for example, via emails, e-bulletins and staff meetings), to provide them with the skills and knowledge to safeguard children effectively.

-Charlton primary School will maintain accurate and up to date records of staff induction and training.
+They will be given the opportunity to take part in whole-school training if it takes place during their period of work for the school. - 10.7.
+The Designated Safeguarding Lead and Trust Safeguarding Lead will provide briefings to the school on any changes to safeguarding legislation and procedures and relevant learning from Child Safeguarding Practice Reviews (CSPR's) in line with Working Together 2023.
+These will occur annually or more frequently when necessary and will include safeguarding and child protection updates such as online safety (for example, via emails, e-bulletins, and staff meetings), to provide them with the skills and knowledge to safeguard children effectively. - 10.8.
+The school will maintain accurate and up to date records of staff induction and training.